 Professor Batra's scholarship focuses on Alternative Dispute Resolution, and in particular applying dispute resolution perspectives to diverse fields such as criminal procedure and election law.
 His work has appeared in the George Mason Law Review, the Ohio State Law Review, and the Harvard Negotiation Law Review, among others.

-Before coming to Texas Tech, Professor Batra was a Visiting Assistant Professor at Whittier Law School.
+Before Texas Tech, Professor Batra was a Visiting Assistant Professor at Whittier Law School.
 He was previously the Langdon Fellow in Dispute Resolution at The Ohio State University Moritz College of Law.
 At Moritz, Professor Batra taught Mediation and Negotiation courses and supervised students mediating hundreds of cases including small claims, landlord-tenant, and criminal matters.
 He is the co-founder and was the first director of the Ohio State Student Mediation Program.

-Professor Batra earned his J.D (cum laude) from Harvard Law School, where he served as Training Director for the Harvard Mediation Program and as a teaching assistant in Harvard's Program on Negotiation.
+Professor Batra earned his J.D (cum laude) from Harvard Law School, where he served as Training Director for the Harvard Mediation Program and as a teaching fellow in Harvard's Program on Negotiation.
 Upon graduation he worked as a management consultant for McKinsey & Company, where he advised executives at Fortune 500 companies on strategic business decisions.